-All of us at the Harvard Summer School invite you to join us in 2015 in a long academic tradition of excellence and innovation.
+On behalf of the Harvard Summer School, I am delighted to invite you to join us in a long academic tradition of excellence and innovation.
 Begun in 1871, our program is the oldest academic summer program in the United States and continues today to offer a unique opportunity for intellectual exploration and cultural enrichment through the remarkable resources of Harvard University.

-As a student at Harvard you will join a vibrant community of motivated students and distinguished faculty as you satisfy your intellectual curiosity, make friends from around the globe, and explore the many facets of Harvard University and the Boston-Cambridge area.
-On behalf of the faculty, I invite you to examine our offerings and to join one of America’s most stimulating academic environments.
-We look forward to welcoming you here at Harvard this summer.
+Whether you study on campus in Cambridge, online, or abroad, as a student at Harvard you will join a vibrant community of motivated students and distinguished faculty as you satisfy your intellectual curiosity, make friends from around the globe, and explore the many facets of Harvard University.
+I join with our faculty in inviting you to experience Harvard this summer, and look forward to welcoming you.